semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 <TabItem value='github'>

-Semgrep Assistant extends normal Semgrep capabilities by providing contextually aware AI-generated suggestions.
+Semgrep Assistant extends normal Semgrep capabilities by providing contextually-aware AI-generated suggestions.
 In order to build that context, it requires GitHub permissions in excess of the
 [<i class="fa-regular fa-file-lines"></i> standard permissions required for Semgrep](/deployment/checklist/#permissions).

 Semgrep Assistant requires [read access to your code in GitHub](https://docs.github.com/en/rest/overview/permissions-required-for-github-apps?apiVersion=2022-11-28).
 This is done through a private Semgrep GitHub app that you install during Assistant setup.
 This private Semgrep GitHub app: